-ARTE's Visions of Justice Award, the first award of its kind in this field, will honor a woman of color who has made significant contributions as a visual artist to their community.
-For two consecutive years, award nominations are open to emerging women of color artists who utilize their artistic practice to further human rights and social justice, either by using the arts to bring attention to issues directly impacting others and/or using the arts to share and amplify the narratives of their community.
+ARTE's Visions of Justice Award, first of its kind in this field, honors a woman of color artist who has made significant contributions to their community.
+Nominations are open to New York–based women of color who utilize their growing visual arts practice to further human rights and social justice by bringing attention to issues that directly impact others and/or using the arts to share and amplify the narratives of their community.

 A woman of color.

-We strongly encourage the nominations of formerly incarcerated artists and individuals who have been directly impacted by the criminal justice system.
+We strongly encourage formerly incarcerated artists and individuals who have been directly impacted by the criminal justice system to apply.

 The 2022 award recipient was honored on Friday, February 18 at our annual Visions of Justice fundraiser.